Flight-Free-UK/flight_free_uk_website/source/posts/demand.html.markdown

 Are airlines responding to demand?
 Or are they are shaping demand with the routes they introduce?

-> Flights *will* stop going if we stop taking them
+> Flights *will* stop going if we stop taking them.

 Many people say, ‘the plane will go anyway’, suggesting that the demand for flights will always be there, regardless of what we do.
 But flights *will* stop going if we stop taking them.
 Not straight away, but in the longer term.
 Even short term, airlines respond to demand: more flights are added when big sports fixtures are scheduled, for example.